Shawnntaun7349/ED-Hud-Extension/README.md

 A second-monitor program for Frontier Development's Elite: Dangerous.

-Developed by Sean Roe
+*Developed by Sean Roe*

-Current Version : 0.1.9a
+Current Version : 0.2.0

 **--- Planned Features ---**
-Expansion on Combat Panel to show more player data, such as Power Distributor levels, current shield status, etc.
+- Expansion on Combat Panel to show more player data, such as Power Distributor levels, current shield status, etc.

-Implementation of Stationing Panel to display data on the current Station/Settlement, Market data, Mission data, etc.
+- Implementation of Stationing Panel to display data on the current Station/Settlement, Market data, Mission data, etc.
-Implementation of Mining Panel to display a list of Hotspots, notable stations for selling various Materials, etc.
+- Implementation of Mining Panel to display a list of Hotspots, notable stations for selling various Materials, etc.
-[Tentatively] A Color changing mechanism of some kind to allow the user to customize the appearance of their UI [in EDHE, not in-game.
+- [Tentatively] A Color changing mechanism of some kind to allow the user to customize the appearance of their UI [in EDHE, not in-game.
 EDHM-UI exists and is fantastic.] [https://bluemystical.github.io/edhm-api/]

 **--- Update Notes ---**
 **Version 0.2.0**